No ‘silver lining’: Trump faces voter backlash amid crises | Federal News Network

 Trump’s defeat is far from certain.

-He has repeatedly demonstrated the rules that have long governed presidential politics rarely apply to him.
+He has repeatedly demonstrated that the rules that have long governed presidential politics rarely apply to him.
 Almost his entire first term has been plagued by scandal, yet his approval numbers have been remarkably consistent, albeit consistently weak.
-He continues to command extraordinary media attention and, with it, the ability to define the national conversation.
+And he continues to command extraordinary media attention and, with it, the ability to define the national conversation.

 Such skills helped him overcome dire predictions four years ago, when his victory surprised even some of his own advisers.